-From 2007 to 2009, Dr. Brigety was special assistant to the assistant administrator for Democracy, Conflict, and Humanitarian Assistance at the U.S. Agency for International Development (USAID).
-Simultaneously, he was director for the Sustainable Security Program at the Center for American Progress and a senior advisor for Civil-Military Affairs for the Joint Strategic Assessment Team at the U.S. Central Command in Washington, D.C., and in Doha, Qatar, from 2008 to 2009.
+Transitioning from education to foreign policy, Dr. Brigety served as Special Assistant in the Bureau for Democracy, Conflict, and Humanitarian Assistance at the U.S. Agency for International Development (USAID) from 2007 to 2008, writing and speaking on the necessity of civilian protections during wartime.
+In 2008, he became both the Director of the Sustainable Security Program at the Center for American Progress and the senior advisor for the Development and Security for the U.S. Central Command Assessment Team in Washington, D.C. and Doha, Qatar.

-Ambassador Brigety is married to Dr. Leelie Selassie.
-They have two sons, Roebel and Redda.
+Brigety is married to Dr. Leelie Selassie, a critical care physician.
+They have two sons together, Roebel, 15, and Redda Alem, 12.